 The Tasmanian Minister for Primary Industries and Water, David Llewellyn, said the funding had been provided under the Tasmanian Community Forest Agreement to help support a more sustainable and viable forest industry in

-In a wide-ranging speech lasting about 25 minutes, Mr Butler reviewed his life’s experiences and his various careers, from teacher and union organiser to real estate agent, taxi driver and ultimately Member of Parliament.
+TRIBUTES were paid to several In a wide-ranging speech lasting about 25 minutes, Mr Butler reviewed his life’s experiences and his various careers, from teacher and union organiser to real estate agent, taxi driver and ultimately Member of Parliament.
 He was principal of

 Mr Butler recalled what he referred to as an administrative role in the establishment of the Derwent Valley Concert Band in the early 1990s and paid tribute to the band's director, Layton Hodgetts and the organisational skill of Belle Pearson and many other citizens of the

+THE Liberal Opposition and the Derwent Valley Council have had another go at seeking answers on the fate of the Bridgewater Bridge, with no apparent response from the State Government.
+Opposition Leader Will Hodgman and Lyons MHA Rene Hidding met the council's mayor and acting general manager last Thursday to discuss local issues including the bridge.
 “After being closed for water traffic for years, the Government is proposing to work on the bridge next year, with a possible completion date of sometime in 2010 in mind.
 One can only assume that they intend to reopen the bridge to water traffic during the election campaign.
 However, there are no guarantees that the bridge will even get that far.
 Successive infrastructure ministers have stonewalled calls to reopen the bridge," Mr Hodgman said in a statement.